atlas604/traffic-sign-classifier/README.md

 Overview
 ---
 This project utilizes deep neural networks and convolutional neural networks to classify traffic signs.
-A model is trained and validated  so it can classify sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
+The model is trained and validated using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) so it can classify sign images in the real world.

 Dependencies